then/promise/Readme.md

 #### Promise#done(onFulfilled, onRejected)

-The same semantics as `.then` except that it does not return a promise and any exceptions are re-thrown so that they can be logged (crashing the applicaiton in non-browser environments)
+The same semantics as `.then` except that it does not return a promise and any exceptions are re-thrown so that they can be logged (crashing the application in non-browser environments)

 #### Promise#nodeify(callback)